 Areas of Clinical Emphasis

-I work with older teens and adults of all ages.
-I am trained as a generalist, but have particular emphasis on the following concerns:
+I work with older teens and with adults of all ages.
+I can work with most concerns, but I have a particular emphasis in the following areas:

 - Identity Exploration

 My approach to therapy is evidence-based.
 This means that I follow what the research says about what makes therapy effective.
 I practice mostly from interpersonal and emotion-focused perspectives, but I modify my approach to meet your needs.
 I also view the therapeutic relationship between you and I to be important for treatment success.
 Because of this, I work to provide a safe and supportive environment that is also “empathically challenging” to promote growth.
 In addition, I am interested in who you are and how you view the world.
 I respect your cultural and personal values as important guides in our work together.
 You can also expect that I will emphasize your strengths.
 This can help you to reconnect with internal resources that you may have lost touch with.
 I look forward to working alongside you!

 I am a licensed psychologist in the state of Alabama (#1963), and I hold a PhD in counseling psychology from Iowa State University.
 Previously, I have practiced in university counseling centers, a community clinic, and a state Veteran’s home.
 In addition to my work at Auburn Psychological Wellness Center (APWC), I also teach and supervise counseling psychology doctoral students.
 These training roles help me stay up-to-date on the newest developments in the therapy field.